Dreams don’t die, they just simmer

 But just because I couldn’t do the Ultimate Train Challenge didn’t mean I couldn’t have my own adventure.

-This fall I will be traveling through Europe and Eurail has geneously offered to sponsor a Global Pass.
+This fall I will be traveling through Europe and Eurail has generously offered to sponsor a Global Pass.
 This is really special because buying a Eurail Pass has always been a dream of mine.

 In university I dreamed about the great European backpacking trip.
 When I was 16 my mother sent me to France for the summer to learn French and it changed me.
 I spent years yearning to go back.